 Which is best for you?

 Zoom vs Skype are the closest competitors of their kind.
 They are both great options, but Zoom is the more complete solution for business users and work-related purposes.
-If the few extra features Zoom has over Skype don’t matter much to you, then the real difference will be in pricing.
+If Zoom’s few extra features over Skype don’t matter much to you, then the real difference will be in the pricing.

 Zoom’s base paid subscription is $14.99, but the free version is plenty capable and comes with most premium features.
 Paying is mostly convenient for those who need video calls with over 100 participants or can’t deal with the 40-minute limit.

 If your squad can take advantage of Microsoft Teams’ added capabilities, Office apps, and collaboration tools, you might as well get Skype features bundled in.
-This might be pricier considering each paid Office 365 account costs at least $5, though.
-But Microsoft Office is a very popular suite, though, and plenty of businesses are paying for them anyways.
-If you are, you might as well just use what you have.
+This might be pricier, considering each paid Office 365 account costs at least $5, though.
+But Microsoft Office is a trendy suite, and plenty of businesses are paying for them anyway.
+If you are, you might as well use what you have.

-That is, unless you really want to go all out with Zoom for a large company and want to add 1,000 participants, as opposed to being limited by Skype’s 300-person limit.
+That is unless you really want to go all out with Zoom for a large company and want to add 1,000 participants instead of being limited by Skype’s 300-person max limit.